hth313/boost41/doc/compare.rst

 .. image:: _static/compare-6.*

-In program memory the OS4 module will display such instruction with the function name between the two arguments.
-It will also append the question mark for these functions, which means that once entered you will see ``Z = IND L?`` when you step to this line.
-As this line is a bit long it the display will scroll part of it off the display leaving you with something like:
+In program memory the OS4 module will display such function with the function name between the two arguments.
+It will also append the question mark for these functions, which means that once entered you will see ``Z = IND L?`` when you step to such line.
+As that program line is a bit too long for the display it will scroll part of it off, leaving you with something like:

 .. image:: _static/compare-7.*

-A shorter compare instruction that fits in the display will show properly together with its line number:
+A shorter compare function that fits in the display will show together with its line number:

 .. image:: _static/compare-8.*